borgmatic-collective/borgmatic/README.md

 See `borgmatic --help` for more information.

+### Hooks

+If you find yourself performing prepraration tasks before your backup runs, or cleanup work afterwards, borgmatic hooks may be of interest.
+They're simply shell commands that borgmatic executes for you at various points, and they're configured in the `hooks` section of your configuration file.

+For instance, you can specify `before_backup` hooks to dump a database to file before backing it up, and specify `after_backup` hooks to delete the temporary file afterwards.

+borgmatic hooks run once per configuration file. `before_backup` hooks run prior to backups of all repositories. `after_backup` hooks run afterwards, but not if an error occurs in previous hook or in the backups themselves.
+And borgmatic runs `on_error` hooks if an error occurs.

+An important security note about hooks: borgmatic executes all hook commands with the user permissions of borgmatic itself.
+So to prevent potential shell injection or privilege escalation, do not forget to set secure permissions (chmod 0700) on borgmatic configuration files and scripts invoked by hooks.

+See the sample generated configuration file mentioned above for specifics about hook configuration syntax.

 ## Upgrading

 In general, all you should need to do to upgrade borgmatic is run the